miklevin/MikeLev.in/_posts/2025-09-15-mcp-chronicles-progressive-enhancement.md

 to intercept the model's output, parse <tool_code> or <tool> tags, execute the tool, and return the result to the model.

-Strategy to Achieve Formal MCP Implementation
+### The MCP Implementation Strategy: Four Key Steps

 To complete the final step of the progressive enhancement ladder, you need to build the MCP orchestrator directly into your web server.
 Here is a strategy to get there, along with the